Bubble Book patent

 section).

-was a "first" edition made of Bubble Books #1-9 when it
+There was a "second" edition made of #1-9 when it

-was apparently not clear how many of these books would be produced.-
+was apparently still not clear how many of these books would be produced.-

 dates, and the other publishing dates for the Harper Columbia Bubble